Stuck on Xanax or Klonopin? Ketamine as a Real Benzo Alternative

 The Trap Patients Find Themselves In

-Benzodiazepines — Xanax (alprazolam), Klonopin (clonazepam), Ativan (lorazepam), Valium (diazepam) — work fast.
-That's their appeal and their problem.
-A patient with panic attacks or severe anxiety takes one, feels relief in 30 minutes, and immediately has a reliable escape valve.
-Over time, the brain adjusts: baseline anxiety drifts higher, the medication's effect diminishes, and stopping it produces rebound anxiety that feels worse than the original problem.
+Benzodiazepines work fast.
+That's both their appeal and their problem.
+A patient with panic attacks or severe anxiety takes a Xanax or a Klonopin or an Ativan, feels relief in thirty minutes, and immediately has a reliable escape valve (we have a dedicated piece on ketamine for panic attacks if that's the specific symptom you're managing).
+Over time, the brain adjusts.
+Baseline anxiety drifts higher, the medication's effect diminishes, and stopping the drug produces rebound anxiety that often feels worse than the original problem.

 How the Two Drugs Compare